 Federal Student Loans for Dental School

-Anyone who needs help paying for school should fill out the Free Application for Federal Student Aid (FAFSA) as soon as it becomes available every October.
-Colleges use this form to decide what kind of financial aid you qualify for, including scholarships and grants, work-study, and federal loans.
+Anyone who needs help paying for dental school should complete the Free Application for Federal Student Aid (FAFSA®).
+Thanks to recent changes in federal law, the FAFSA has been simplified and is released October 1 each year.
+Schools use this form to determine eligibility for federal financial aid, including scholarships, grants, work-study, and federal student loans.

 Use our student loan calculator to estimate what your federal student loans could cost.